vzool/docs/api/admin-guide/setup-apache.md

 # Apache Setup

+To get Directus working on Apache servers all you need to do is ensure that traffic is routed to the correct files.

 ## mod_rewrite

 The [`mod_rewrite`](https://httpd.apache.org/docs/current/mod/mod_rewrite.html) is an Apache module that uses a ruled-based rewriting engine to rewrite requested URLs.